skzeeshan365/vocalhost/README.md

 The bridge server acts as a central hub, relaying real-time messages between connected systems over WebSocket connections.
 The client agent establishes a WebSocket connection with the bridge server, facilitating communication across various platforms.

 Vocalhost simplifies system-to-system interaction, providing compatibility and ease of use across different languages, frameworks, and systems.
-This promotes streamlined data exchange and collaboration.
+This promotes streamlined data exchange.